Dosage Form: injection, powder, for solution

 Dacarbazine Dosage and Administration

-The recommended dosage is 2 to 4.5 mg/kg/day for 10 days.
-Treatment may be repeated at 4 week intervals.2
+Malignant Melanoma: The recommended dosage is 2 to 4.5 mg/kg/day for 10 days.
+Treatment may be repeated at 4 week intervals.

 An alternate recommended dosage is 250 mg/square meter body surface/day IV for 5 days.
-Treatment may be repeated every 3 weeks.3, 4
+Treatment may be repeated every 3 weeks.

-The recommended dosage of Dacarbazine for injection in the treatment of Hodgkin's Disease is 150 mg/square meter body surface/day for 5 days, in combination with other effective drugs.
-Treatment may be repeated every 4 weeks.5 An alternative recommended dosage is 375 mg/square meter body surface on day 1, in combination with other effective drugs, to be repeated every 15 days.6
+Hodgkin’s Disease: The recommended dosage of Dacarbazine for Injection in the treatment of Hodgkin’s disease is 150 mg/square meter body surface/day for 5 days, in combination with other effective drugs.
+Treatment may be repeated every 4 weeks.
+An alternative recommended dosage is 375 mg/square meter body surface on day 1, in combination with other effective drugs, to be repeated every 15 days.

-Dacarbazine for injection 200 mg/vial is reconstituted with 19.7 mL of sterile water for injection, USP.
-Dacarbazine for injection 500 mg/vial is reconstituted with 49.25 mL of sterile water for injection, USP.
+Dacarbazine for Injection 200 mg/vial is reconstituted with 19.7 mL of Sterile Water for Injection, USP.
 The resulting solution contains 10 mg/mL of Dacarbazine having a pH of 3.0 to 4.0.
 The calculated dose of the resulting solution is drawn into a syringe and administered only intravenously.

-The reconstituted solution may be further diluted with 5% dextrose injection or sodium chloride injection and administered as an intravenous infusion.
+The reconstituted solution may be further diluted with 5% dextrose injection, USP or sodium chloride injection, USP and administered as an intravenous infusion.

 Procedures for proper handling and disposal of anticancer drugs should be considered.
-Several guidelines on this subject have been published.7–12 There is no general agreement that all of the procedures recommended in the guidelines are necessary or appropriate.
+Several guidelines on this subject have been published1-7.
+There is no general agreement that all the procedures recommended in the guidelines are necessary or appropriate.

 How is Dacarbazine Supplied